wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-administer.md

 A global administrator can delete an Azure AD directory from the portal.
 When a directory is deleted, all resources contained in the directory are also deleted; so you should be sure you don’t need the directory before you delete it.

 > [AZURE.NOTE]
 > If the user is signed in with a work or school account, the user must not be attempting to delete his or her home directory.
-For example, if the user is signed in as joe@contoso.onmicrosoft.com, that user cannot delete the directory that has contoso.onmicrosoft.com as its default domain.
+For example, if the user is signed in as joe@contoso.partner.onmschina.cn, that user cannot delete the directory that has contoso.partner.onmschina.cn as its default domain.

 ### Conditions that must be met to delete an Azure AD directory